 Professional Regulation

 The landscape of the counselling/psychotherapy profession is rapidly evolving.
 Regulation is a provincial responsibility in Canada.
-Despite the use of “psychotherapist” vs “counselling therapist” professional titles by province, these professions share comparable scopes of practice, standards for professional preparation, continuing education requirements and code of ethics and standards of practice.
+Despite using different professional titles of ‘Psychotherapist ‘and ‘Counselling Therapist’ in different regulated provinces, these professions share similar scopes of practice, standards for professional preparation, continuing education requirements, code of ethics, and standards of practice.

-In unregulated provinces/territories, professional designations such as CCPA’s Canadian Certified Counsellor (CCC) demonstrate qualifications and adherence to a code of ethics and standard of practice, a disciplinary procedure, as well as requirements to update their skills regularly to maintain their certification.
+In unregulated provinces/territories, CCPA’s Canadian Certified Counsellor (CCC) demonstrates qualifications and certification criteria that parallel the requirements of the regulated titles of Psychotherapist and Counselling Therapist in regulated provinces.
+These criteria include adherence to a code of ethics and standard of practice, a disciplinary procedure, and requirements to update their skills regularly to maintain their certification.

 Provinces/Territories in RED currently regulate the profession of Counselling Therapy: Nova Scotia, New Brunswick, and Prince Edward Island.
-Alberta is regulated, but the college has not yet been proclaimed.
+Alberta is regulated, but the college still needs to be proclaimed.

 Provinces/Territories in ORANGE currently regulate the profession of Psychotherapy: Ontario and Quebec.